We look forward to welcoming you to D'Amore-McKim!

 What are my next steps?

-If you earned a degree outside of the United States, a course-by-course international credential evaluation is required.
-Many of our students go through World Education Services (www.wes.org) to have this evaluation performed.
-There are additional organizations that perform this service and we will accept an evaluation by any organization recognized by the National Association of Credential Evaluation Services (NACES).
+If you earned a degree outside the United States, you must request a course-by-course international credential evaluation.
+The Admissions Committee will accept an evaluation by any organization recognized by the National Association of Credential Evaluation Services (NACES).
 Many of our applicants use the services of World Education Services (www.wes.org).

 Complete the University Health Report

-All incoming MS in Management (MS x) students are required to attend orientation.
-This orientation will provide you with an overview of your MS x curriculum and review resources available to you as a student.
-You'll receive an email from your academic advisor with details once the date is scheduled.
+All incoming MS in Management students on our Boston campus must attend a program orientation.
+This orientation will provide an overview of your graduate program and review the resources available as a student.
+You'll receive an email from your advisor with details once the date is scheduled.

-You may have questions about how best to finance their MS in Management (MS x).
-At Northeastern, we believe that financing your education doesn't need to be complicated and have collected the following resources to help you.
+We know that many future students have questions about how best to finance their MS in Management (MS x).
+We believe that financing your education doesn't need to be complicated and have collected the following resources to help you.

 Northeastern University's Student Financial Services website is your best resource for the most current and comprehensive information to help prepare you financially.

-Your financial aid advisor will work with you one-on-one to answer your questions, point you to resources and provide valuable insight as you navigate the financial commitments of your MS in Management (MS x).
+Your financial aid advisor will work with you one-on-one to answer your questions, point you to resources and provide valuable insight as you navigate the financial commitments of your program.
 Your advisor will be your partner in understanding the forms, terminology, numbers, and deadlines.
 Together, you'll create a financial plan that makes sense for you and your family's unique financial circumstances.